 My broad interests are atmospheric physics, deep learning, climate informatics and environmental fluid dynamics.
 I combine statistics, theory, numerical simulations and observational analyses to improve our understanding of meteorology and climate, and guide the development of operational models of storms and clouds.
-I am currently an assistant project scientist in atmospheric science affiliated with the University of California, Irvine and Columbia University.
-I work with Michael Pritchard and Pierre Gentine on combining deep learning and atmospheric physics to develop the first operational neural-network representation of storms and clouds in models used to predict the future climate.
+I used to be an assistant project scientist in atmospheric science affiliated with the University of California, Irvine and Columbia University.
+I worked with Michael Pritchard and Pierre Gentine on combining deep learning and atmospheric physics to develop the first operational neural-network representation of storms and clouds in models used to predict the future climate.
 During my PhD, I worked at the Lorenz Center at MIT with Timothy Cronin and Kerry Emanuel to better understand storms, radiation, and how they interact with atmospheric water in the Tropics.